Back to Expertise

 November 20, 2020

-legal tech contracts technology and digital legal data legal analytics ai and data science datascience edgar python daniel katz
+legal tech contracts technology and digital legal data legal analytics datascience edgar python daniel katz artifical intelligence

 For a while now, I have been talking publicly about the intersection between law, technology & finance – something I like to call ‘Fin (Legal) Tech.’
 In the world of Fin Legal Tech, legal data is both an input to and an output from other information systems.
 Many of the data-driven insights that organizations seek lie in combining legal, financial and other data.